lmnone/tentative-search-algorithms/README.md

+#### Coming soon:

+- auto-truth table generation using minizinc module for 2,3-functions composition
+- usage sample for "longest chord, parallel to given direction" algorithm
+- merge 2 and 3 corners rectangle calculation into one API function.
+- precision test with random generated polygons.

 ------

 [1] Alt, H., Hsu, D., & Snoeyink, J. (1995). **Computing the largest inscribed isothetic rectangle**.
 In **Proceedings of the 7th Canadian Conference on Computational Geometry** (pp. 67-72).